-Please note that all debt is long-term and dated pre-1990.
+Long term debt is dated pre-1990.
 Balances are calculated on a bi-annual basis (30th September and 31st March).

 Appendix C - Investment Definitions

 Credit Rating: Investment limits are set by reference to the lowest published long-term credit rating from Fitch, Moody's or Standard & Poor's.
 Where available, the credit rating relevant to the specific investment or class of investment is used, otherwise the counterparty credit rating is used.
 However, investment decisions are never made solely based on credit ratings, and all other relevant factors including external advice will be taken into account.